Dev-Naynish/Vehicle-Price-Prediction/README.md

-Vehicle Sales Prediction
+Vehicle Price Prediction

-This is the Vehicle sales prediction project which includes :
+This is the used car Price prediction project which includes :
 Libraries - Numpy, Pandas, Mtplotlib & Seaborn
 I have done Data preprocessing and EDA
 Feature engineering and correlation analysis